NTIG-Uppsala/elevhalsa-skylt/documentation.md

 Follow this link `https://www.python.org/downloads/` and download the latest version of python.
 Make sure to mark Add to PATH while installing python

-3. After installing the required dependencies for your OS, run the following code in your CMD while you are in python folder:
+3. After installing the required dependencies for your OS, run the following code in your CMD while you are in the project folder:
 ```
 cd C:\Users\user.name\AppData\Local\Programs\Python\Python39

-pip3 install -r requirements.txt
+py -m pip install -r requirements.txt
 ```

 # Raspberry Pi